A-I-Research-Facility/Deep-Learning-examples/prog1/README.md

     model.add(tf.keras.layers.Flatten())

 ***
-💢 We need to have this in layer type so that if we have a convolusional neural network, at the end of the network there will be a densely connected layer, so we need to flatten it before that layer.
+💢 We need to have flattened data in layer-type, so that if we use a convolusional neural network, we have flattened data before the densely connected last layer.

 Hidden layer 1, 128 => neurons, rectilinear activation function